thewca/wca-regulations/wca-regulations_2012.md

     - 7f2) The timer must be attached to the mat and placed directly on the table, desk or other suitable console, with the timer on the side of the mat nearest to the competitor.
 The mat must be placed flush against the surface of the table.
     - 7f1) Exception: In Feet Solving the timer must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.
 - 7h) The competition area must have a competitors area.
-    - 7h1) The organization team may require that a competitor who have been called to compete must remain within the competitors area until he has completed all of his attempts for the round.
+    - 7h1) The organisation team may require that a competitor who have been called to compete must remain within the competitors area until he has completed all of his attempts for the round.
     - 7h3) Competitors in the competitors area must not communicate with each other about the scrambled positions of the puzzles of the round in progress.
 Penalty: disqualification of competitor at the discretion of the WCA Delegate.